 A wholly different attitude from Judas'.
 You see, he never abandoned his loyalty to Christ.
 Apparently, when he was converted, he recognized that his life was going to take a radical change.
 That radical change had already begun, and he just gave up everything that he held dear to him in order to submit to becoming the slave of God the Father and Jesus Christ the Son.

-Now let us understand a little bit about what Paul is driving at.
+Let us understand a little bit about what Paul is driving at.
 Beginning in verse 4, he lists his religious credentials, his earthly achievements.
-There are seven of them in all, and these, and I am sure this is the reason he named them, had been his earthly treasures.
+There are seven of them in all, and these—and I am sure this is the reason he named them—had been his earthly treasures.
 This is what he held dear more than money.

 I know that every once in a while we have speculated as to who gave up the most in all of the Bible.
 In terms of worldly goods it was probably Moses.
 In terms of pedigree, it may have been the Apostle Paul.
 Moses gave up all the treasures of Egypt.
 The important thing is that he walked away from it in order to go into the desert or the wilderness as a poor man, equipped only, as it were, with his faith in God.
 Was it sufficient?

-We are beginning to work around why I am giving this series which is: if we are ever going to recapture the faith once delivered, we are going to have to reverse this process, come out of the world, return to the purity that we had in our devotion and dedication to the truths of God, and follow Him diligently in obedience as a slave.
-He and His way becomes our treasure.
+We are beginning to work around to why I am giving this series, which is: If we are ever going to recapture the faith once delivered, we are going to have to reverse this process, come out of the world, return to the purity that we had in our devotion and dedication to the truths of God, and follow Him diligently in obedience as a slave.
+He and His way become our treasure.

-Let us go to Mark 10 and verse 21.
+Let us go to Mark 10:21.
 This is about the rich young ruler.